-Preterm labor occurs when regular contractions result in the opening of your cervix before 37 weeks of pregnancy.
-A full-term pregnancy should last about 40 weeks.
+Preterm labor occurs when regular contractions result in the opening of your cervix after week 20 and before week 37 of pregnancy.

-If your preterm contractions result in preterm labor, your baby will be born early.
+Preterm labor can result in premature birth.
 The earlier premature birth happens, the greater the health risks for your baby.
 Many premature babies (preemies) need special care in the neonatal intensive care unit.
 Preemies can also have long-term mental and physical disabilities.

 - Constant low, dull backache

 - A sensation of pelvic or lower abdominal pressure

 - Preterm rupture of membranes — in a gush or a continuous trickle of fluid after the membrane around the baby breaks or tears

 - A change in type of vaginal discharge — watery, mucus-like or bloody

 When to see a doctor

 If you experience these signs or symptoms or you're concerned about what you're feeling, contact your health care provider right away.
 Don't worry about mistaking false labor for the real thing.
 Everyone will be pleased if it's a false alarm.